Solar Financing for Businesses, Nonprofits and Public Properties

 - Nonprofits organizations: Nonprofit properties must meet C-PACE program requirements or – on an exception basis – alternative underwriting criteria.
 All types of nonprofit properties – faith-based institutions, recreational facilities, museums, theaters and more – are eligible to use the program.
 Nonprofits can be assigned a tax identification number to make payments through the program.

 - Municipal properties and other publicly-owned institutions: Public properties and institutions can use the Green Bank Solar PPA to add solar to their buildings.
-Municipal properties must be investment grade in order to qualify, or otherwise subject to alternative underwriting criteria.
+Municipalities must have an investment grade credit rating in order to qualify, or otherwise subject to alternative underwriting criteria.

 Other key features